anilindorkar/squad-cycle/README.md

 - Support for major US stocks

 ## Demo
-You can access the live demo at: [Your Streamlit URL after deployment]
+You can access the live demo at: [https://us-stock-insights.streamlit.app/]

 ## Local Development